 We enjoy long-term relationships with clients and specialize in meeting the needs of small and medium-sized nonprofits.
 Every member of our dedicated staff values their university education, yet continues to pursue supplemental specialized nonprofit certificates and credentials.
 This keeps us at the top of our game, and well tuned-in to what’s happening in the nonprofit arena.
 Nonprofit Resources is currently the most experienced, and only accredited organization of its type in a five-state area.

 There are four ways nonprofits are typically managed.
 Most still follow a standard business model of captive employees and regular payroll.
 These days, however, more organizations than ever are stepping outside the norm to find a more efficient and professional way of doing things.

 Maybe it’s time for your organization to evaluate and shift with the changing times.
 Where are you now?
 Where should you be?

 CLICK HERE to see a list of services we provide.

-•Do we feel our current staff is professional
+- Do we feel our current staff is professional and efficient?

 After considering these questions, just pick up the phone or shoot an email to begin discussing our concept.
-We’re happy to answer questions, and engage in an informal conversation about what it means to follow a managed or assisted model for operations.
-We work with you through a proposal process that evaluates what you want done, and what you can afford.
-Through open dialogue, or even an initial meeting with your board, we discuss what’s feasible and arrive at desired outcomes.
+We’re happy to answer questions and engage in an informal conversation about what it means to follow a managed or assisted model for operations.
+We work with you through a proposal process that evaluates what you want to be done, and what you can afford.
+Through open dialogue or even an initial meeting with your board, we discuss what’s feasible and arrive at desired outcomes.

 From there, we develop a contract for services.
 This will completely spell out exactly what you need us to do and how much you will pay for the requested services.
 Our contract will detail whatever payment options work best for you, and every possible detail on transition and terms.
 Your contract will typically include everything from staff and equipment to payroll taxes and benefits.
 One flat fee makes budgeting easy and cash flow predictable.